Dana Rohrabacher: Global warming

-Rohrabacher doubts the scientific consensus that global warming is caused by humans.
+Rohrabacher rejects the scientific consensus that global warming is caused by humans.
 During a congressional hearing on climate change on February 8, 2007, Rohrabacher mused that previous warming cycles may have been caused by carbon dioxide released into the atmosphere by "dinosaur flatulence": Politico and The New York Times reported that on May 25, 2011, Rohrabacher expressed further skepticism regarding the existence of man-made global warming and suggested that, if global warming is an issue, a possible solution could be clear-cutting rain forests, and replanting.
 These reports sparked strong criticism by some scientists, including Oliver Phillips, a geography professor at the University of Leeds.
 They noted the consensus that intact forests act as net absorbers of carbon, reducing global warming.

 Rohrabacher does not believe that global warming is a problem.
 At a town hall meeting with the Newport Mesa Tea Party in August 2013, Rohrabacher said "global warming is a total fraud" and part of a "game plan" by liberals to "create global government".